Initial condition

-In mathematics and particularly in dynamic systems, an initial condition, in some contexts called a seed value, is a value of an evolving variable at some point in time designated as the initial time (typically denoted t = 0).
-For a system of order k (the number of time lags in discrete time, or the order of the largest derivative in continuous time) and dimension n (that is, with n different evolving variables, which together can be denoted by an n-dimensional coordinate vector), generally nk initial conditions are needed in order to trace the system's variables forward through time.

-In both differential equations in continuous time and difference equations in discrete time, initial conditions affect the value of the dynamic variables (state variables) at any future time.
-In continuous time, the problem of finding a closed form solution for the state variables as a function of time and of the initial conditions is called the initial value problem.
-A corresponding problem exists for discrete time situations.
-While a closed form solution is not always possible to obtain, future values of a discrete time system can be found by iterating forward one time period per iteration, though rounding error may make this impractical over long horizons.
+In mathematics and particularly in dynamical systems, an initial condition is the initial value (often at time $t=0$) of a differential equation, difference equation, or other "time"-dependent equation which evolves in time.
+The most fundamental case, an ordinary differential equation of order k (the number of derivatives in the equation), generally requires k initial conditions to trace the equation's evolution through time.
+In other contexts, the term may refer to an initial value of a recurrence relation, discrete dynamical system, hyperbolic partial differential equation, or even a seed value of a pseudorandom number generator, at "time zero", enough such that the overall system can be evolved in "time", which may be discrete or continuous.
+The problem of determining a system's evolution from initial conditions is referred to as an initial value problem.

 Linear system

 Discrete time

 A linear matrix difference equation of the homogeneous (having no constant term) form $X_{t+1}=AX_t$ has closed form solution $X_t=A^tX_0$ predicated on the vector $X_0$ of initial conditions on the individual variables that are stacked into the vector; $X_0$ is called the vector of initial conditions or simply the initial condition, and contains nk pieces of information, n being the dimension of the vector X and k = 1 being the number of time lags in the system.
 The initial conditions in this linear system do not affect the qualitative nature of the future behavior of the state variable X; that behavior is stable or unstable based on the eigenvalues of the matrix A but not based on the initial conditions.